sayyadirfanali/pilaf/README.md

 ```

-The same function be returned using Pilaf like
+The same function can be written using Pilaf as

 ```javascript